MindSetLib/Insolver/docs/source/feature_engineering.md

 #create dataset using InsolverDataFrame or pandas.DataFrame
 df = InsolverDataFrame(pd.read_csv("..."))

-#create class instance with the selected sampling method
+#create class instance with the selected method
 smoothing = Smoothing(method='fft', x_column='x')

 #use transform() to create new dataframe